DIGOARTHUR/rfid-reader-input/README.md

      />
 ```

-## 3. Connect your RFIDReader Device
+## 3. Swipe the card on the reader

 <div align="center">